nhu92/Mixed-DNA-Project/07-TestKewData.md

 Also, I will add a code to select exon files that have all the exons larger than 40bp.
 This will speed up the whole pipeline.
 I am not expected to have better results but the same level of quality.
 Let me check where the new script could be inserted to the pipeline.

+---

+Try some thoughts about the ultimetricization methods in dealing with the external branch length estimation.
+Also, check if the branch length is affected by the software choose.
+As suggested, I will try the raxml with GTR+CAT model to approximately mimicing GTR+Gamma in fasttree.

+Another thought is to estimate the number of mixed species in the pool based on the exon calling information.
+This will be based on the exonerate outputs and how to select one sequence for each true species in the mix.
+I would like to make a distribution of the species in the mixed reads to the number of contigs called from hybpiper to see if there are any correlations in between.
+The estimation of potential species will assist the selection of parameter in our previous tests thus will increase the reliability of the pipeline.